enricomariazotti-alt/MyMovieTVCollection/index.md

 <!--
 NOTES:
-- All multi-film sets are now collapsible groups (Shrek 1–4, Iron Man Trilogy, Matrix Trilogy, Ice Age 1–5, Jurassic Park/World 6-Movie, Despicable Me/Minions 6-Movie, Transformers 5-Movie).
+- All multi-film sets are collapsible (Batman, Cars, Dexter, Shrek, Iron Man, Matrix, HTTYD, Ice Age, Jurassic, Despicable Me/Minions, Transformers 5-Movie).
 - Singles with German titles were translated to English.
-- Replace disc titles if your specific edition differs.
+- The caret rotates correctly using .group-toggle[aria-expanded="true"] .caret.
+- Search and "show only groups" filters work together with expansion-on-match.
 -->

 </body>